 - 5.1.
 The scope of application of the Polar Code requirements is dependent on the design features of the ship.
-For the application of Polar Code requirements, ships are sub-divided into three categories as follows: - Category A ship means a ship designed for operation in Polar Waters in at least medium first-year ice, which may include old ice inclusions, e.g. ships with a higher degree of ice-strengthening of the hull; or - Category B ship means a ship not included in category A, designed for operation in Polar Waters in at least thin first-year ice, which may include old ice inclusions, e.g. ships with a medium ice-strengthening of the hull; or - Category C ship means a ship designed to operate in open water or in ice conditions less severe than those included in categories A and B, e.g. ships with none or optional minimal ice-strengthening of the hull. - 5.2.
-The essential new requirements can be summarised into a non-exhaustive list as follows: - i.
-All ships operating in Polar Waters will have to be certificated in accordance with paragraph 1.3 of Part 1-A of the Polar Code.
-The Polar Ship Certificate shall be issued after a successful initial or renewal survey to verify compliance with the applicable Polar Code requirements and shall be harmonised with the ship's other SOLAS certificates;

-- ii.
-Where the operational assessment3 of a Category C ship indicates that no additional equipment nor structural modification is required to demonstrate compliance with the Polar Code for the intended voyage to Polar Waters, the Polar Ship Certificate can be issued administratively, based on document verification.
+For the application of Polar Code requirements, ships are subdivided into three categories as follows: - 5.1.1.
+Category A ship means a ship designed for operation in Polar Waters in at least medium first-year ice, which may include old ice inclusions, e.g. ships with a higher degree of ice-strengthening of the hull; - 5.1.2.
+Category B ship means a ship not included in category A, designed for operation in Polar Waters in at least thin first-year ice, which may include old ice inclusions, e.g. ships with a medium ice-strengthening of the hull; - 5.1.3.
+Category C ship means a ship designed to operate in open water or in ice conditions less severe than those included in categories A and B, e.g. ships with none or optional minimal ice-strengthening of the hull. - 5.2.
+The essential requirements of the Polar Code can be summarised into a nonexhaustive list as follows: - All ships operating in Polar Waters are to be certificated in accordance with paragraph 1.3 of Part 1-A of the Polar Code.
+The Polar Ship Certificate shall be issued after a successful initial or renewal survey to verify compliance with the applicable Polar Code requirements and shall be harmonised with the ship's other SOLAS certificates; - ii.
+Where the operational assessment of a Category C ship indicates that no additional equipment nor structural modification is required to demonstrate compliance with the Polar Code for the intended voyage to Polar Waters, the Polar Ship Certificate can be issued administratively, based on document verification.
 In this case the validity of the Polar Ship Certificate shall be confirmed at next scheduled SOLAS-related survey.
-The document verification referenced in the above shall be completed by the Bahamas Recognised Organisation that classes the ship (for dual Class ships, the Recognised Organisation that issues the statutory certificates); - iii.
-All ships operating in Polar Waters shall carry a Polar Waters Operation Manual (PWOM).
+The document verification referenced in the above shall be completed by the Bahamas Recognised Organisation that classes the ship (for dual Class ships, the Recognised Organisation that issues the statutory certificates); - All ships operating in Polar Waters shall carry a PWOM.
 The PWOM shall include risk assessments, main procedures and operational measures devised for Polar Water operations as addressed in Chapter 2 of the Polar Code; - iv.
-All ships operating in Polar Waters will require to be manned by an adequately trained crew; - v.
-Provisions for additional LSA and "winterisation" of existing safety equipment on board; - vi.
-Specific new requirements related to oily mixtures and sewage discharges, garbage handling and emission regulations, as required under the International Convention for the Prevention of Pollution from Ships 1973, as amended (MARPOL), adopted by IMO through Resolution MEPC.265(68); - vii.
-Provision of additional navigation equipment beyond the requirements of Regulation 19 of SOLAS Chapter V, e.g. ships will need to have at least two non-magnetic means to determine and display their heading, provision of two or more echo-sounding transducers for ice-strengthened ships, GNSS compass for ships intended to proceed to areas above 80^o latitude; - viii.
-Additional stability and subdivision requirements applicable to new ships are addressed in Chapter 4 of the Polar Code.
-New ships of Category A and B shall have sufficient residual stability at all loading conditions to sustain ice-related damages. - ix.
-Where a ship is intended to operate in conditions prone to ice accretion specific measures minimising ice accretion must be introduced.
-The effect of ice accretion on the stability of the ship should be included in the PWOM as well as measures to de-ice the ship structure and fittings.
+All ships operating in Polar Waters shall be manned by an adequately trained crew; - Provisions for additional LSA and "winterisation" of existing safety equipment on board; - vi.
+Specific requirements related to oily mixtures and sewage discharges, garbage handling and emission regulations, as required under the International Convention for the Prevention of Pollution from Ships 1973, as amended (MARPOL), adopted by IMO through Resolution MEPC.265(68);